We're super excited to share more crafty DIY ideas with you.

 It’s got grave stones and skeletons and spider webs and even a moon that lights up when the sun goes down.
 I can’t tell how many times I’ve done a double take in the middle of the night seeing that moon 😉 It adds that extra creepy factor.
 And the whole fairy graveyard took us less than an hour to put together.

 If you’d like to make something similar all you need is:

 The calabash we used already had a large hole cut on the side, so we didn’t have to do much to prepare it for the graveyard other than spray the inside black.
 If you can’t find one that’s already been cut, don’t worry.
 Just drill a pilot hole and then used a small saw to cut an opening.
 And if you’re using a plastic pumpkin, you can do the same thing.
 Line the inside with florist foam and cover with moss or coconut fiber.

-For the grave stones we cut the balsa wood into grave stone shapes and slapped on loads of plaster of Paris to give it some texture.
+For the gravestones, we cut the balsa wood into gravestone shapes and slapped on loads of plaster of Paris to give it some texture.
 You can do the same thing using glue and some fine sand and texture paste works too.
 Grab a stamp set, if you have them, and squish it into the plaster of Paris while it’s still wet to mimic an epitaph.
-Or write you own using a toothpick.
+Or write your own using a toothpick.
 Once everything is dry dab on some grey paint.

 A spooky graveyard wouldn’t be complete without a few spider webs 😉 One of the easiest ways to make realistic looking webs is to use steel wool.
 Gently pull it apart and drape the bits of steel on a dry twig.